akabe/ocaml-jupyter/README.md

 1. `git push` the commits into your (forked) repository.
 1. Pull request to `master` of this repository from the branch you pushed.

-Environment variable `OCAML_JUPYTER_LOG` controls a log level of OCaml Jupyter kernel.
+The environment variable `OCAML_JUPYTER_LOG` controls the log level of OCaml Jupyter kernel.
 The following setting verbosely outputs log messages.
-They might help your debug.
+They might help you debug.

 ```console
 $ export OCAML_JUPYTER_LOG='debug'